domdere/cabalSkeleton.g8/src/main/g8/README.md

 ## Building the project

-The project must be "configured" at least once everytime `$name;format="camel"$.cabal` changes, this can be done with:
+The project must be "configured" at least once everytime `$name;format="norm"$.cabal` changes, this can be done with:

     cabal configure